houseofai/tvscreener/README.md

 # Features
 - Query Stock, Forex and Crypto Screener
-- Query all the fields available
+- All the fields available (~250 fields)
-- Query any time interval
+- Any time interval (no need to be a registered user)
 - Filters by any fields, symbols, markets, countries, etc.
 - Get the results as a Pandas Dataframe
--

 ![dataframe.png](images%2Fdataframe.png)